Donald M. Carter

 101F Introduction to Africana Studies.

 Examines the nature, methods and development of black/Africana studies.
 A comparative and interdisciplinary introduction to the study of African and diaspora cultures and history.
 Emphasis will be on an exploration of some of the key texts and issues.
 Section 02 - Writing-Intensive.
 Limit of 20.
-Section 01: Westmaas Section 02: Pak.
+Section 01: Westmaas Section 02: Merrill.

 103F Principles of Geoscience: Geology and Human Events in North Africa and the Middle East.

 An interdisciplinary study exploring the influence of environment, water resources, climate change and bedrock geology of North Africa and the Middle East on prehistory, history, international relations and prospects for the future.
 Special emphasis on developing GIS skills.
 (Quantitative and Symbolic Reasoning.)
 (Proseminar.)
 Three two-hour class sessions per week.
 Required field trip to the Adirondack region.
 Not open to students who have taken any other course in Principles of Geoscience.
 (Same as Geosciences 103.)
 Maximum enrollment, 16.
 Tewksbury.